GenerationMania: Learning to Semantically Choreograph: Dataset

-We compiled a dataset of songs and charts from the ``BMS Of Fighters 2011'' community driven chart creation initiative.
+We compiled a dataset of songs and charts from the ``BMS Of Fighters 2011'' community-driven chart creation initiative.
 During this initiative, authors created original music and charts from scratch.
 The dataset thus contains a wide variety of music and charts and was composed by various groups of people.
-Although the author is not required to create a defined spread of different charts for a single piece of music for the event, authors frequently build 3 to 4 charts for each song.
+Most authors build 3 to 4 charts for each song.
 The dataset, which we refer to as ``BOF2011'', consists of 1,454 charts for 366 songs.
-Out of 4.3M total objects, 28.7\%, or 1.24M of them are playable ones.
+Out of 4.3M total sound events, 28.7\%, or 1.24M of them, are playable ones.
 Table~\ref{table-dataset} summarizes the dataset.